tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 - **Out of the Shadows: Skunkworks, Revisited**.
 Lockheed invented the term "Skunk Works"—a small unit born in 1943 and based in Burbank, CA, that used a totally unconventional approach to developing essential military aircraft such as the famous SR-71 Blackbird spy plane, a pillar of our Cold War tactical package, in record time at minimum cost with maximum innovation executed by an astonishingly small group of astonishingly motivated people.
 (Their 1st project was the XP80, the 1st tactical jet fighter—75 guys, 143 days start to prototype.)
 I came across the Skunk Works in the early 1980s—and immediately fell madly in love.
 I had long been convinced that "normal pathways" would not yield innovation at Big Companies.
 And I was on the lookout for byways—places that stunk to the reigning bureaucrats.
 And Skunk Works, or Skunkworks as I prefer, filled the bill perfectly.
   - So the generic "Skunk Works idea" is a "band of brothers and sisters," contrarian in nature and determined to do it their own way, who live in the netherworld, who stink-up-the-central-culture as they pursue what they believe is an earth-shattering dream.
 (Companies like Xerox and Apple have used these units to great—yes, earth-shattering—advantage.)
 The idea as we packaged it was picked up by numerous companies-e.g., a Pitney Bowes unit rented an unused restaurant about 12 miles from HQ, and a little team-of-more-or-less-freaks cobbled together a remarkable product in a few weeks.

-1. S.A.V.
-(No, It's Not a Kind of Truck.)
+- **S.A.V.
+(No, It's Not a Kind of Truck.)**

-"If I had said 'yes' to all the projects I turned down and 'no' to all the ones I took, it would have worked out about the same."—David Picker, movie studio exec, quoted in William Goldman's classic Adventures in the Screen Trade (cited by Caltech physics professor and author Leonard Mlodinow in The Drunkard's Walk: How Randomness Rules Our Lives) "Ever notice that 'What the hell' is always the right decision?"—a shrewd observation, attributed to an unknown Hollywood scriptwriter
+  - "If I had said 'yes' to all the projects I turned down and 'no' to all the ones I took, it would have worked out about the same."—David Picker, movie studio exec, quoted in William Goldman's classic Adventures in the Screen Trade (cited by Caltech physics professor and author Leonard Mlodinow in The Drunkard's Walk: How Randomness Rules Our Lives)
-48
-If, as I fervently believe ...
+  - "Ever notice that 'What the hell' is always the right decision?"—a shrewd observation, attributed to an unknown Hollywood scriptwriter If, as I fervently believe ...
 Randomness Rules Our Lives ... then your ... only (logical) ... defense is-must be taking refuge in the message of the so-called "law of large numbers"—that is, any success follows from tryin' enough stuff so that the odds of doin' something right tilt your way.
-Ultimate & Perhaps Only "Sure-fire" Winning Formula:
+  - Ultimate & Perhaps Only "Sure-fire" Winning Formula:
-S.A.V.*
-*Screw Around Vigorously.
+    - S.A.V. = Screw Around Vigorously.

-109. What Have You Prototyped Lately?
+1. What Have You Prototyped Lately?
 "Effective prototyping may be the most valuable core competence an innovative organization can hope to have."—Michael Schrage
 "You can't be a serious innovator unless and until you are ready, willing and able to seriously